modond/heroImageSliderWF/README.md

 # heroImageSliderWF
-repo with swiperjs slider of type fashion slider in uiinitiative
+Repo with swiperjs's slider of type fashion slider of uiinitiative.
+I will use it as the slider for my WebFlow application, the main heroImages Slider